-Carl Dow is an experienced writer/editor.
-As a journalist with such publications as The Globe and Mail and the late Toronto Telegram and Montreal Star, he received a number of recognitions, including a nomination for a National Newspaper Award.
-While writing for national magazines, Alan Walker, then managing editor of The Canadian, said that Carl Dow was considered one of the top ten writers in the country.
+Carl Dow was for many years a journalist with such publications as The Globe and Mail and the late Toronto Telegram and Montreal Star.
+As such, he received a number of recognitions, including a nomination for a National Newspaper Award.
+While writing for national magazines, Alan Walker, then managing editor of The Canadian, said that he was one of the top ten writers in the country.

-He is the proud father of two sons, Geoffrey and Thomas, in order of appearance, both of whom are writers and editors in their own right.
+He is the proud father of two sons, Geoffrey and Thomas, in order of appearance, both of whom are writers and editors in their own right, and the delighted grandfather of two grand-daughters.

 He doesn’t spend much time there, but you might be able to find him on Facebook.